bbyars/httpmock/README.md

 ## Installation and Setup

+### From git
+Clone the repository.  `make start` will run the server on port 3000.  `make` will build everything, and put all artifacts under build/package, including the JAVA library.

 ### From source
-Download httpmock and run `server/bin/httpmock start`
+Download the <a href="http://bbyars.github.com/httpmock/artifacts/v0.2.0/httpmock.tar.gz">httpmock server</a> and untar it where you want to.  `cd` into that directory, and run `bin/httpmock start`.

 That will run the control server (see below) on port 3000.
 You can optionally pass a `--port` argument command line argument to change the port and a `--pidfile` argument to use a non-default pidfile (useful if you're running multiple instances).
-If you run the server in a background job, `server/bin/httpmock stop` will kill it.
+If you run the server in a background job, `bin/httpmock stop` will kill it.

 The client bindings will simply be a library.
-For Java, add httpmock.jar to your classpath.
+For Java, add <a href="http://bbyars.github.com/httpmock/artifacts/v0.2.0/httpmock.jar">httpmock.jar</a> to your classpath.

 ### From npm
 Install with `npm install -g httpmock`.
 Then run the `httpmock` command as described above.
-You will still need to download the client bindings separately.
+See above to download the client bindings separately.

 ## API